AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 }
 ```

-The returned result contains multiple fields, described as follows:
+The return result contains multiple fields, described as follows:

-- `id`, the ID generated for this dialogue task, used to uniquely identify this dialogue task.
+- `id`: The ID generated for this dialogue task, used to uniquely identify this dialogue task.
-- `model`, the selected OpenAI ChatGPT model.
+- `model`: The selected OpenAI ChatGPT model.
-- `choices`, the response information provided by ChatGPT for the question.
+- `choices`: The response information provided by ChatGPT for the question.
-- `usage`: statistics on token usage for this Q&A.
+- `usage`: Token statistics for this question and answer.

 Among them, `choices` contains the response information from ChatGPT, and the `choices` inside it can be seen as shown in the figure.